nxskok/pasias/docs/16-ordinal-nominal-response.md

-The name is `%in%` because it's asking whether each element of the first vector (one at a time) is *in* the set defined by the second thing: "is `a` a lowercase letter? ... is ``Q" a lowercase letter?'' and getting the answers "yes, yes, no, no".
+The name is `%in%` because it's asking whether each element of the first vector (one at a time) is *in* the set defined by the second thing: "is `a` a lowercase letter?" ... is "`Q` a lowercase letter?" and getting the answers "yes, yes, no, no".